aarushv24/SEDS-BPHC-AvionicsTasks2026-2026B7PS0569H/README.md

 For the Finding The Sea Floor Task, I first plotted a static graph with no noise reduction or corrupted value removal using plain matplotlib and putting the #VALUE! as NaN.

 For the next step, I implemented pandas to read the csv file (in the first step, I used the vanilla with open('filename.csv')) and clear out the #VALUE! using the pd.to_numeric(..., errors='coerce') function.
-Then I added subplots since they are necessary or plotting a real time graph via FuncAnimation.
+Then I added subplots since they are necessary for plotting a real time graph via FuncAnimation.
 To clear out the corrupted values, I looked at the data and set the threshold of the difference between (y-1) and (y+1) to 60m (assuming 'y' is the current point) since almost every value was falling under that category barring a few outliers, ie the corrupted values.
 Then interpolated them using y.interpolate().

 To smoothen out the graph, I used the rolling mean method where it looks at 5 points (min.
 1 point to prevent NaN for the first and last 5 values), calculates their mean and hence smoothens out the noise by implementing those values.
 To plot it in real time, I made use of FuncAnimation with interval set at 1 second for every plot.